 In traditional Christian teachings, the emphasis was shifted from wrong thinking (delusions) to all wrong being, which is not actually what Christ taught but which was a far more convenient dogma for the Church so that they could manipulate people out of fear of eternal damnation in hell and so forth.

 Interestingly, for the Spirit Guide challenge I am currently taking part in on Instagram, the Heart Drop card from the Tantric Dakini Oracle showed up the other day in answer to the question, ‘How can I work through this karma?’
-I had not worked with this deck for many years but found myself rummaging for me drawers as I felt it was the only deck in my collection that could answer this question… I’m guessing the expression on my face when this card (which I didn’t even remember being in the deck) showed up was pretty priceless…
+I had not worked with this deck for many years but found myself rummaging through my drawers as I felt it was the only deck in my collection that could answer this question… I’m guessing the expression on my face when this card (which I didn’t even remember being in the deck) showed up was pretty priceless…

 So here I am, holding the heart-shaped jewel which was passed to us all from the wise meditation teacher I had the good fortune of meeting last week.
 I’m passing it on to you, along with a Tarot spread which will hopefully help you contemplate where you are at on the journey to enlightenment.